angband/angband/docs/hacking/how-it-works.rst

 Currently, a savefile is a series of concatenated blocks.
 Each block has a name describing what type it is and a version tag.
 The version tag allows for old savefiles to be loaded, although the load/save code will only write new savefiles.
-Numbers in savefiles are stored in little-endian byte orderand strings are stored null-terminated.
+Numbers in savefiles are stored in little-endian byte order and strings are stored null-terminated.

 Control Flow